 In 2013, direct plans of mutual funds were introduced.
 Since then, all mutual funds have the regular plan as well as the direct plan.
 The fund’s portfolio remains the same for both plans, but the difference is in their expense ratio.
 The direct plans have a lower expense ratio as compared to the regular plan.
 This is because investors have to invest in the direct plans directly from the mutual fund company, while regular plans are sold by mutual fund distributors.

 Mutual fund schemes can be open-end or closed-end.
 Open-end funds are those that can be invested in at any time by any investor.
 However, closed-end funds are open for investments only during their New Fund Offer (NFO) period, which is the initial months when the fund company introduces that fund.
 After the NFO period ends, a closed-end fund doesn’t accept additional investments and usually also disallows redemptions before the pre-defined investment term of the fund ends.

-Every mutual fund takes certain amount of risks to generate returns.
+Every mutual fund takes a certain amount of risks to generate returns.
 This makes it important to gauge the fund based on its risk-adjusted returns.
-The fund’s sharpe ratio can help do that.
-The greater a fund’s sharpe ratio, the better it performs on a risk-adjusted basis.
+The fund’s Sharpe ratio can help do that.
+The greater a fund’s Sharpe ratio, the better it performs on a risk-adjusted basis.